History of Civil Services in India

 (vii) State Government should not have the power to place an AIS officer under suspension.

-(viii) No IAS officer should be posted as a District Collector unless he has completed nine ycors of service.
+(viii) No IAS officer should be posted as a District Collector unless he has completed nine years of service.

 Conditions of Service